fcpp/androidDemoApp/README.md

-Android BluetoothAdvertisements Sample
+Android FCPP Sample Application
 ===================================

-Sample demonstrating how to advertise small amounts of data using the Bluetooth Low Energy API.
-Also demonstrates how to scan for those Advertisements. (requires 2 devices to see full operation)
+Sample demonstrating of how to implement FCPP applications that exchange data using the Bluetooth Low Energy API (requires 2 devices to see full operation).

 Introduction
 ------------

-This sample demonstrates use of the Bluetooth Low Energy (BLE) [Advertisement][1] and [Scanning][2] APIs.
+This project uses the Bluetooth Low Energy (BLE) [Advertisement][1] and [Scanning][2] APIs.
-The functionality is split into two fragments - one for Advertising, one for Scanning.
+The functionality is split into several fragments - one for Advertising, one for Scanning, and then an additional one with the user interface for each particular application/experiment.

-ScannerFragment activates BLE Scanning for 5 seconds and displays a list of found devices which are advertising using this sample.
-It shows the device type, Bluetooth address, and when it was last seen.
-User can refresh to scan again and update the list.

-AdvertiserFragment allows the user to toggle BLE Advertising of that device.
-It broadcasts basic information about the device along with a UUID specific to this app so the ScannerFragment on other devices can filter by it.

 Note: A device cannot detect its own BLE advertisements.
 You will need two devices to see this sample in action.